tldr-pages/tldr/pages/common/babel.md

 > A compiler for writing next generation JavaScript.

-- Compile a specified input file, and output to stdout:
+- Compile a specified input file and output to stdout:

 `babel {{path/to/file}}`

-- Compile a specified input file, and output to a specific file:
+- Compile a specified input file and output to a specific file:

 `babel {{path/to/input_file}} --out-file {{path/to/output_file}}`